kamiyaa/ruiji/README.md

 # ruiji

 ## Description
-A program that uploads an image to http://iqdb.org, parses the html and get similar results to the uploaded image.
+Command that uploads a supported image to http://iqdb.org, parses the html after uploading and get a list of the images similar to it.

 ## Dependencies
  - gnu99